robincaron13/mftalign/README.md

 # mftalign
-This repo contains the raw ideal/survey positions used to compute align parameter for the MFT
+This repo contains the raw ideal/survey positions used to compute align parameter for the MFT (at two levels: chips, disks)